emann615/Home-SOC-Lab/Ransomware-Detection-and-Response.md

 ```
 - The rule is good for stopping ransomware that uses the exact command but will not stop any ransomware that has modified the command even slightly.
 - To test this out I downloaded a ransomware simulator.
 It uses the command `vssadmin delete shadows /for=norealvolume /all /quiet` to delete shadow copies.
+- When I ran the ransomware executable, I could see that it was allowed to complete and encrypt my files.
-- When I run the ransomware executable and check the Detections in Lima Charlie, I can see that my rule was not triggered.
+- When I checked the Detections tab in Lima Charlie, I could also see that my rule was not triggered.

 ## Using the Contains Operator
 -	I modified the detect part of the rule to use the contains operator.